 The Money Laundering Regulations currently require registerable express trusts to register on TRS by 10 March 2022.
 HMRC has announced they will extend this deadline until 1 September 2022, to give trustees sufficient time to register

 From 2022 onwards, any beneficial ownership information of a trust registered on TRS must be kept updated.
 Trustees must notify HMRC of any changes to registered information within 90 days from the date the trustees become aware of the change: further guidance and confirmation of procedures is expected from HMRC in due course.

-The rules are complex, and the full guidance is not yet available.
+The rules are complex.
 We can help Trustees understand their likely obligations under these rules and assist with the UK Trust registration process if required.
 Please get in touch with Fiona Hall.